Skip to main content

 # Start your inference server here

-sf node-templates create \
+sf instance-templates create \

 --name inference-worker \